Consult With Dr. Delgado

 Gynecomastia Post-Surgery workout

-While previous post-surgery requirements dictated six weeks of downtime, newer surgical methods and advanced techniques are getting you back on your feet faster.
-Studies have found that returning to a regular workout routine, as opposed to just lounging around, can positively impact healing.
 Just remember, be gentle with your body.
 The return to exercise and your daily workout routine should be a slow, gradual process to keep the risk of complications low and maximize your surgery’s success.
 Gynecomastia surgeons each have their own recommended back-to-exercise timetable, but the following is generally accepted safe protocol.

-5 Tips to Guide you in getting back to EXERCISE
+5 Tips to Guide you in Getting Back to Exercise

 - Follow your physician’s instructions regarding compression or protective garments.
 Wearing them for the suggested period promotes comfort and healing.